xinglin/hugo-site/content/blog/books-papers.md

 ## Papers

 There are some papers that are so well written that I really enjoyed reading them.
 Here is a list of them.

+6. Optimizing Space Amplification in RocksDB

+    *This paper provides a great introduction on LSM-tree, how RocksDB is used as the storage engine for MySQL and some statistics of three LSM-tree based systems used in production in Facebook.*

 5. BlueCache: A Scalable Distributed Flash-based Key-value Store